inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ------------------------------

-**TODO** the background3 frag0 frame is just a minimum ethernet frame long
+**TODO** the background3 frag0 frame is just a minimum ethernet frame long -> its just an FCS

 Here is the same frame sequence displayed in Wireshark: